Meta (Facebook): Software Engineer Levels

 E5 – Senior Software Engineer

-Senior Software Engineer: You own a problem space / project end-to-end.
-E5 engineers should create scope for themselves and others in the team.
-Driving technical alignment and collaboration across functions and teams.
-As a Senior Software Engineer help other engineers grow through mentoring and coaching.
+E5 Senior Software Engineer: You own a problem space/project end-to-end, should create scope for yourself and others in the team.
+You are driving technical alignment and collaboration across functions and teams.
+As a Senior Software Engineer, you help other engineers grow through mentoring and coaching.
 You set and maintain the quality bar for the team.
 You can drive and deliver through others.

 E6 – Staff Software Engineer

-Staff Software Engineer: Yow play a critical role in setting the direction and goals of the team.
-As a Staff Software Engineer you are involved in roadmapping, scoping work and managing technical problems spanning outside of the team, while also influencing the organisation.
-You are the one that deals with the hardest problems.
-You can cover for missing PM or EM in the team if needed, and advocate for high quality and engineering excellence.
+E6 Staff Software Engineer: You play a critical role in setting the direction and goals of the team.
+As a Staff Software Engineer, you are responsible for driving roadmapping, scoping work, and managing technical problems outside the team while influencing the organization.
+You are the one that deals with the most complex problems.
+If needed, you can cover for missing PM or EM in the team and advocate for high quality and engineering excellence.

 E7 – Senior Staff Software Engineer

-Senior Staff Software Engineer: Different tracks and Archetypes focusing on breadth or depth in terms of technical complexity.
-Working on large programs spanning multiple teams and orgs.
-Setting organisational direction of a large problem.
-Involved in building high performing engineering teams and organisations.
+E7 Senior Staff Software Engineer: Different tracks and Archetypes focusing on breadth or depth regarding technical complexity, working on large programs spanning multiple teams and orgs, and setting the organizational direction of a significant problem.
+These engineers are involved in building high-performing engineering teams and organizations.

 E8 – Principal Engineer

-Principal Engineer: Industry expert/leader.
-You have impact beyond Meta, into an industry or specific technology area, and you are very passionate about an area and champion it.
-As Principal Engineer you drive technical, process and cultural changes to help the company move fast.
-Pursuing many difficult incremental changes instead of just building new/shiny pieces of technology.
-You are a great coach and people follow you.
+E8 Principal Engineer: Industry expert/leader.
+You have an impact beyond Meta into an industry or specific technology area, and you are very passionate about an area and champion it.
+As Principal Engineer, you drive technical, process and cultural changes to help the company move fast.
+You are pursuing many complex incremental changes instead of just building new/shiny pieces of technology.
+You are a great coach, and people follow you.

 Engineering Levels Expectations

-The important difference between an IC3 and an IC9+ is not the volume of work they directly produce, but the scope of problems they solve, the quality of those solutions, and the way they deliver results.
-The higher up in the levels the bigger “blast radius” you have, i.e. you impact more people, teams, product metrics, revenue across the company with your direct and indirect influence and contributions.
+The vital difference between an IC3 and an IC9+ is not the volume of work they directly produce but the scope of problems they solve, the quality of those solutions, and how they deliver results.
+The higher the levels, the bigger the “blast radius” you have, i.e., you impact more people, teams, product metrics, and revenue across the company with your direct and indirect influence and contributions.

 You might have come across different abbreviations for levels.
-Let’s take as an example: IC6, L6, E6, M1.
-Many people wonder if they are different and what exactly is the difference between each one of them.
+Let’s take IC6, L6, E6, M1 as an example.
+Many people wonder if they are different and what exactly is the difference between them.

 Let’s look first at the letters portion and understand what they mean.

-• L – stands for “Level” it is quite self explanatory and it’s mainly used by Google but also Microsoft.
-It is straight forward and can be used across many different roles like PM, TPM, Designers etc.
+• L – stands for “Level.”
+It is pretty self-explanatory, and Google and Microsoft mainly use it.
+This straightforward abbreviation can be used across many roles like PM, TPM, Designers, etc.

-• E – stands for “Engineering” as Engineering Level but that is more restrictive and may I say discriminates against certain roles, i.e. not all employees are Engineers, some are Content and Product Designers, Product Managers, Technical Program Managers Policy, Legal, Project Managers etc. This one is used conversely around roles in Meta but it is not an official one.
+• E – stands for “Engineering” at the Engineering Level, but that is more restrictive and, may I say, discriminates against specific roles, i.e. not all employees are Engineers; some are Content and Product Designers, Product Managers, Technical Program Managers, Policy, Legal, Project Managers, etc. This one is used conversely around roles in Meta, but it is not an official one.

 • IC – stands for “Individual Contributor”.
-This has more generic use and is a standard Meta level description.
-It is also incorporating the actual role of the employee, i.e. everyone can be Individual Contributor, regardless of type of work which is more inclusive.
-Also this shows that the person does not have people management expectations.
+This acronym has a more generic use and is a standard-level description.
+It also incorporates the actual role of the employee, i.e. everyone can be an Individual Contributor, regardless of the type of work, which is more inclusive.
+Also, this shows that the person does not have people management expectations.

-• M – since we have introduced a new letter let’s cover it too.
-It stands for Manager and can be used for different roles and technical domains.
-This is heavily used in Meta for all people managers.
-For example PM Manager, Engineering Manager, Data Engineering Manager, etc. This level can also correspond to an “L” type level, for example M1 = L6 and M2 = L7.
+• M – since we have introduced a new letter, let’s cover it too.
+This letter stands for Manager and can be used for different roles and technical domains.
+“M” is used in Meta for all people managers, such as PM, Engineering, and Data Engineering Managers.
+This level can also correspond to an “L” type level, for example, M1 = L6 and M2 = L7.

-If you are wondering if there is a difference between L6 – E6 – IC6.
-The answer is, no. There is no difference in terms of roles and levels they all represent same expectations.
-That said since those abbreviations are being used by different companies, i.e. Google, Meta, Apple, Microsoft, Netflix, etc. they can have different comparison across the companies.
-If you look at the expectations at Google for L6 engineer that person might be L7 in a startup or another company depending on their skills and their exposure to various technical and business problems.
+Suppose you wonder if there is a difference between L6 – E6 – IC6.
+The answer is no. There is no difference in terms of roles and levels.
+They all represent the exact expectations.
+That said, different companies, such as Google, Meta, Apple, Microsoft, Netflix, etc., use those abbreviations, so comparisons can vary across these companies.
+They are looking at the expectations at Google for an L6 engineer.
+That person might be L7 in a startup or another company, depending on their skills and their exposure to various technical and business problems.

-Facebook Apple Amazon Netflix Google FAANG Engineering Levels Compared (sources: Levels.fyi)
+Facebook Apple Amazon Netflix Google FAANG Engineering Meta IC Levels Compared.
+Engineering Levels Compared.

 source: Levels.fyi

-Meta’s compensation structure, like that of many large tech companies, is designed to attract and retain top talent by offering a competitive mix of salary, stock options, bonuses, and benefits.
-This structure is typically composed of several key components:
+Like many large tech companies, Meta designs its compensation structure for each engineering level to attract and retain top talent by offering a competitive mix of salary, stock options, bonuses, and benefits.
+This structure typically consists of several key components:

 1. Base Salary